-- safety case content that is consistent with the OPGGS(S) Regulations - description with an appropriate level of detail that accurately explains the physical characteristics of the facility, its operating envelope, the activities that take place at or in connection with the facility and its technical safety-related control systems - a consistent, integrated overall structure to the safety case such that there is a logical flow through the assessment process with links between the causes and consequences of MAEs, their associated risks, the selection of strategies and measures to control the risks, and the performance required from specific measures to maintain risk levels to ALARP - description with an appropriate level of detail that explains the hazards and MAEs identified and the risk assessment conducted - description with an appropriate level of detail that explains the means by which the operator ensures adequacy of the design, construction, installation, operation, maintenance or modification of the facility - a transparent and robust argument to show that the adopted control measures reduce risk to ALARP - a transparent and robust provision of evidence that the SMS provides for reduction of risk to ALARP, and that it is comprehensive and integrated - a description of the processes by which the workforce are consulted and involved in preparation or revision of the safety case - consideration for interrelatedness of the information being presented - implementation of appropriate referencing techniques for both SMS documents and external material the case relies on (e.g. standards, codes, data, etc.).
+- Safety case content that is consistent with the OPGGS(S) Regulations. - Description with an appropriate level of detail that accurately explains the physical characteristics of the facility, its operating envelope, the activities that take place at or in connection with the facility and its technical safety-related control systems. - A consistent, integrated overall structure to the safety case such that there is a logical flow through the assessment process with links between the causes and consequences of MAEs, their associated risks, the selection of strategies and measures to control the risks, and the performance required from specific measures to maintain risk levels to ALARP. - Description with an appropriate level of detail that explains the hazards and MAEs identified and the risk assessment conducted. - Description with an appropriate level of detail that explains the means by which the operator ensures adequacy of the design, construction, installation, operation, maintenance or modification of the facility. - A transparent and robust argument to show that the adopted control measures reduce risk to ALARP. - A transparent and robust provision of evidence that the SMS provides for reduction of risk to ALARP, and that it is comprehensive and integrated. - A description of the processes by which the workforce is consulted and involved in preparation or revision of the safety case. - Consideration for interrelatedness of the information being presented. - Implementation of appropriate referencing techniques for both SMS documents and external material the case relies on (e.g. standards, codes, data, etc.).

-7. References, acknowledgements & notes
+8. References, acknowledgements & notes

-Offshore Petroleum and Greenhouse Gas Storage Act 2006
+Offshore Petroleum and Greenhouse Gas Storage Act 2006, as amended from time to time

-Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2009
+Offshore Petroleum and Greenhouse Gas Storage (Safety) Regulations 2024